-The University of New Haven offers one binding admission program and two non-binding admission programs for freshman fall admission: Early Decision, Early Action, and Regular Decision.
+The University of New Haven offers one binding admission program and three non-binding admission programs for freshman fall admission: Early Decision, Early Action, Early Action II, and Regular Decision.

 To be considered for certain programs and receive numerous benefits, students must follow the established timelines and important dates listed above.
 Admission to the University of New Haven is extremely competitive and early applications are encouraged due to limited space in many of our 100 degree programs.

 Our admissions staff begins reviewing applications for the fall semester on September 1 on a rolling basis, even for students applying Early Decision or Early Action.
-Students should expect to receive a decision on their completed application within 4-6 weeks of when their application is complete.
+Students should expect to receive a decision on their completed application no later than 4-6 weeks of when their application is complete.

 Each student is assigned a personal admission counselor to assist them throughout the enrollment and financial aid application process.
 To see who your admission counselor will be, please visit www.newhaven.edu/meetadmissions.
 Note that counselors are assigned by geographic area.

 All freshman candidates for undergraduate admission must submit the following:

 - Common Application online at www.commonapp.org

 - 250-650 Word Personal Essay (If you have entered a personal essay on the Common App, this is the only personal essay that you need to provide to us.)